King Duncan

 Why does Lady Macbeth say she couldn’t kill Duncan herself?

-The A2S2 confession is one of the most discussed single moments in the play.
-From Duncan's side it works as the play's most exposed piece of evidence for what Duncan represents as the play's structural victim:
+The A2S2 confession is one of the most-discussed single moments in the play.
+From Duncan’s side it works as the play’s most exposed piece of evidence for what he represents as its structural victim:

 Had he not resembled